Aarhus University Seal

 Copying, printing and scanning

-If you would like to hand out copies or prints, make printed compendia or scan material for your students, then the rules that apply are dependant on the original material type.
+If you would like to hand out copies or prints, make printed compendia or scan material for your students, then the rules that apply are dependent on the original material type.

-Printed books - printed journals - freely accessible web pages
+Printed books - printed journals and newspapers - freely accessible web pages

 • Up to 20% of any single item (providing this does not exceed 50 pages), per student per semester.